-Although the Vaccine Act only guarantees a reasonable award of attorney's fees and costs to successful petitioners, a special master may also award fees and costs in an unsuccessful case, but only if: (1) the "petition was brought in good faith"; and (2) "there was a reasonable basis for the claim for which the petition was brought."
+Although the Vaccine Act only guarantees a reasonable award of attorney's fees and costs to successful petitioners, a special master may also award fees and costs in an unsuccessful case if: (1) the "petition was brought in good faith"; and (2) "there was a reasonable basis for the claim for which the petition was brought."
 Section 15(e)(1).
 I have in prior decisions set forth at length the criteria to be applied when determining if a claim possessed "reasonable basis" sufficient for a fees award.
 See, e.g., Sterling v.
 Sec'y of Health & Hum.
 Servs., No. 16-551V, 2020 WL 549443, at 4 (Fed.
 Cl.
 Spec.
 Mstr.
 Jan.
 3, 2020).
+Importantly, reasonable basis is a threshold requirement that an unsuccessful petitioner must meet to obtain a fees award-satisfying it does not obligate the special master to award fees under such circumstances (whereas some amount of fees must be awarded in a successful case).

-In short, the claim's reasonable basis must be demonstrated through some objective evidentiary showing.
+In short, a claim's reasonable basis must be demonstrated through some objective evidentiary showing.
 Cottingham v.
 Sec'y of Health & Hum.
 Servs., 971 F.3d 1337, 1344 (Fed.
 Cir.
 2020) (citing Simmons v.
 Sec'y of Health & Hum.
 Servs., 875 F.3d 632, 635 (Fed.
 Cir.
 2017)).
 This objective inquiry is focused on the claim-counsel's conduct is irrelevant (although it may bulwark good faith).
 Simmons, 875 F.3d at 635.
 Reasonable basis inquiries are not static-they evaluate not only what was known at the time the petition was filed, but also take into account what is learned about the evidentiary support for the claim as the matter progresses.
 Perreira v.
 Sec'y of Health & Hum.
 Servs., 33 F.3d 1375, 1377 (Fed.
 Cir.
 1994) (upholding the finding that a reasonable basis for petitioners' claims ceased to exist once they had reviewed their expert's opinion, which consisted entirely of unsupported speculation).

-The standard for reasonable basis is lesser (and thus inherently easier to satisfy) than the preponderant standard applied when assessing entitlement, as cases that fail can still have sufficient objective grounding for a fees award.
+The standard for reasonable basis is significantly lesser (and thus inherently easier to satisfy) than the preponderant standard applied when assessing entitlement, as cases that fail (and perhaps even would appear highly unlikely to succeed to a skilled Vaccine Program practitioner) can still have sufficient objective grounding for a fees award.
 Braun v.
 Sec'y of Health & Hum.
 Servs., 144 Fed.
 Cl.
 72, 77 (2019).
 The Court of Federal Claims has affirmed that "[r]easonable basis is a standard that petitioners, at least generally, meet by submitting evidence."
 Chuisano v.
 Sec'y of Health & Hum.
 Servs., 116 Fed.
 Cl.
 276, 287 (Fed.
 Cl.
 2014) (internal quotations omitted) (affirming special master).
 The factual basis and medical support for the claim is among the evidence that should be considered.
 Carter v.
 Sec'y of Health & Hum.
 Servs., 132 Fed.
 Cl.
 372, 378 (Fed.
 Cl.
 2017).
 Under the Vaccine Act, special masters have "maximum discretion" in applying the reasonable basis standard.
 See, e.g., Silva v.
 Sec'y of Health & Hum.
 Servs., 108 Fed.
 Cl.
 401, 401-02 (Fed.
 Cl.
 2012).3